Posted By: Susan Rooke

 Now, however, there’s a change coming that feels even bigger, and I still can’t come to grips with it, despite all the waiting, hoping and planning Glen and I have done since moving out here 13 months ago: We’re about to build our forever home.
 On the range.
 It has begun, and it’s exciting, but also fear-inducing.
 What bothers me isn’t the “home” part, or the “range” part.
 It’s the “forever” part.

 For most of our marriage, Glen and I have moved every 2-3 years.
 Not for employment reasons, but because we enjoyed the change of scenery, and we liked dropping some of the baggage we inevitably acquired between moves.
 Then, quite unexpectedly, we lived in our last house for 16 years.
 Inertia?
 Lethargy?
 I don’t know, but we’d intended 7 years tops, planning to downsize when Katie went off to college.

 When we finally moved out, and I realized I was sixteen years older than I’d been when we moved in, I felt my knees buckle just a bit.
 What the hell had happened?
 I’d always had the crazy notion that moving frequently not only made life interesting, but also somehow kept time at bay.
 I think I may have been right all along.
 Just look what I’d gone and done to myself by staying in one place.

 So now the thought of deliberately planning for our forever home makes me kind of ill.

 Not that we aren’t ready to move.
-After living in our 550 sq. ft. farmhouse for 13 months, we’re beyond ready.
+After living in our 550 sq. ft. farmhouse for over a year, we’re beyond ready.
 It will be nice to have more closet space.
 (The two clothes hangers are for scale.)

 It will be pleasant to walk on a level floor without crevasses in it.